 Center for Artistic Activism alumnus, Gjorgje Jovanovik, has helped open a new space in Skopje Macedonia.
 Their announcement HISTORY In 2015, the JADRO Association of the independent culture scene started an initiative for establishing a hybrid institution that is to be the first example of a working civic-public partnership.
 With this initiative our aim was […]

-If you want a PhD in Albania, it’s within reach.
+Diplomas and degrees are markers of one rigorous study and indicate to others a measure of achievement.
+Unfortunately, if you want a PhD in Albania, it’s within reach.
 Just find the right administrator and be prepared to pay.
 Be careful who you approach because some may prefer sexual favors to cash.
-This problem makes everyone’s education less valuable, but it also endangers the population; can you be sure that doctor, civil engineer, legal […]
+This problem makes everyone’s […]

 Debbie Almontaser was part of Center for Artistic Activism workshop in 2015.
 We selected her because of her past accomplishments and we’re so proud of the work she’s done since!
 Check out this video about the 2017’s New York Bodega Strike and let your heart swell.
 Debbie has a new book out also, Leading While […]

 Center for Artistic Activism Alumnus and Board Member, Terry Marshall, has been selected for the Laundromat Project’s Create Change Program.
 Center for Artistic Activism pal, Aisha Shillingford, was also included.
 Congratulations Terry and Aisha!
 The cohort, comprised of 10 Fellows and 4 Artists-in-Residence, will collaborate with New York City communities to develop, deepen, and enact […]

 Ummi Yakubu is a young professional in the interactive multimedia and design industry and is currently working on a mobile game that’s aimed at increasing civic responsibility.